 We deliver our audit in accordance with the timeline set by the College, in accordance with guidance from Audit Scotland.
-Below is a timetable showing the key stages of the audit and the deliverables we have agreed to provide to you through the audit cycle in 2017/18.
+Below is a timetable showing the key stages of the audit and the deliverables we have agreed with management.
+This is from our 2017 audit debrief and 2018 planning discussions and based on management's timetable for preparing draft financial statements for audit.
+We have based our planned audit procedures on the provision of information in line with these deliverables.